 Summer terms: one week prior to first class day

-By charging your books and supplies you agree to adhere to the policies of TAMIU’s Office of Financial Aid, Bursars Office and Barnes & Noble Bookstore.
+By charging your books and supplies you agree to adhere to the policies of TAMIU’s Office of Financial Aid, Bursars Office and Follet Bookstore.
 These policies include, but are not limited to, refunds, returns and exchanges.

 Please see Purchasing Books with Financial Aid for more information.